What is an interest rate benchmark, and why it is important?

 A benchmark can be used to measure the performance of an index, a security or even an investment manager.
 For example, mutual fund performance is often compared to changes in the “benchmark” Standard & Poor's 500 Stock Index.
 A benchmark can also be used to define the asset allocation of a portfolio or for computing the performance fees.

 Banks use benchmarks for interest rates when they calculate interest on loans, notes and deposits.
-For example, banks might lend money at an agreed interest rate that is set at a particular benchmark rate plus a spread.
-If the spread is set to 1% interest paid will be 1% more than the current benchmark rate.
+For example, banks might lend money at an agreed interest rate that is indexed to a particular benchmark rate plus a spread.
+If the spread is set at 1%, then the interest paid will be 1% more than the current benchmark rate.
 So, the cost of the loan goes up if the benchmark rate goes up and vice versa.
 In this case, the benchmark can be a reliable, independent, and relatively simple reference for all the involved parties.

 Interest Rate Benchmarks are crucial to financial stability and therefore play a central role in financial markets because they are widely used by individuals and organizations throughout the economic system.
-The most common interest rate benchmarks are the Euro Interbank Offered Rate (EURIBOR) and the London Interbank Offered Rate (LIBOR).
-They form a basis for lending prices for the global financial system.
+The most common interest rate benchmarks are the EURIBOR and the London Interbank Offered Rate (LIBOR).
+They form a basis for lending and borrowing prices for the global financial system.

 Background of IBOR (Interbank Offered Rate) Reform

-In 2013, the G20 asked the Financial Stability Board (FSB) to undertake a fundamental review of major interest rate benchmarks and develop plans for possible changes to ensure that these benchmarks are robust and appropriately used by market participants.
+In 2013, the G20 asked the Financial Stability Board (FSB) to undertake a fundamental review of major interest rate benchmarks and develop plans for possible changes to ensure that these benchmarks are robust, reliable, and appropriately used by market participants.

 In July 2014, the FSB published its recommendations, which essentially set out two core objectives: (1) reform IBORs (Interbank Lending Rates, of which LIBOR is one of the most commonly used) to strengthen existing methodologies, and to make them more grounded on actual transactions; and (2) develop alternative reference rates meeting the requirement for robust reference rates.